bkniffler/debe/README.md

   <br />
 </div>

-_Debe is currently under development, feel free to participate via PR or issues_
+_Debe is currently under development, feel free to participate via PR or issues.
+Consider debe to not be production ready yet.
+Core API is considered pretty final, though plugin API like replication might change a bit._

 https://codesandbox.io/s/y27xmr9rvj